"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 V Gopinath.
 Effect of acute exercise on electrolyte response among trained and untrained men.
-International Journal of Physical Education, Sports and Health.
-2017; 4(6): 143-145.
+Int J Phys Educ Sports Health 2017;4(6):143-145.